SAKET-SK/FULL-STACK-WEBDEV-REPO/README.md

 5) pathology_data.sql:- This is a database file that will be updated after every updation in the code.
 6) add-category.html:- One can also refer to this file for connection to the database, very similar yet a bit different from the Login-Page and Category.html (This is inside the Login-Page and Category folder)

-Rest other folders are related to different web development topics and concepts
+The other folders are related to different web development topics and concepts

-# Notes Section:
+# Notes (Blogs) Section:

 | Angular | Node & Express | MongoDB | React |
 | --------------- | --------------- | --------------- | --------------- |